CodesAway/BEXCodeCompare/README.md

 First we use Patience sort / Myers diff (similar to how GitHub does a compare).
 Then, we take the resulting diff and do some post diff processing to group the differences into groups of changes.

 ### BEX Code Matching
-BEX Matching performs structured code matching to offen an enhanced find and replace for your code
+BEX Matching performs structured code matching to offer an enhanced find and replace for your code

 For example Match an **if** branch with a simple pattern.